 and caduceus.
 From his open mouth protrudes a metal

 water spout of a public fountain on a street of Pompeii.

-|Photos and articles © David John|
+|Photos and articles © David John, except where otherwise specified.|

 Visit the My Favourite Planet Group on Facebook.

 Join the group, write a message or comment,